Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 All pins and conductors of the components connected to the node are conductive, no matter how many.

-Annotations are very important in schematics and all text in the schematic can be categorized as annotations.
+Annotations are significant in schematics and all text in the schematic can be categorized as annotations.

 If you look closely at the figure above, you can see that there are annotations in various parts of the schematic.
-Annotations are used to indicate the type, name, etc. of a component.
+Annotations indicate the type, name, etc. of a component.

 PCB Drawing Software

 Since the official birth of commercial CAD systems (EDA), various design software has been developed since 1981.
 Printed circuit boards are the backbone of any hardware product.
-Prior to the development of EDA software, engineers typically designed electronic circuits and integrated circuits by hand or in some other non-automated way.
+Before the development of EDA software, engineers typically designed electronic circuits and integrated circuits by hand or in some other non-automated way.

 Autodesk Eagle